arsenijesavic/lieandtheftaspractice.art/src/pages/practice/2019-09-11-talktothishand.md

 Also, I knew that I would be able to follow the natural changes that slowly appear in the flow of popular thoughts today.

 So that was sorted. \
-I became so much accustomed to reading top quotes on Instagram every day, that sometimes, I would confuse the quotes I was living by one day, with the ones I live by the day before. \
+I became so much accustomed to reading top quotes on Instagram every day, that sometimes, I would confuse the quotes I was living by one day, with the ones I lived by the day before. \
 So, day by day, I started selecting fewer quotes. \
 Finally, I started picking only two quotes per day and writing them on my hands. \
 Quote per palm. \